Lessons

 ~ Please don't hesitate to ask me if you have any questions about these or other logistical things BEFORE you schedule or attend your next lesson.

 - When are lessons and classes?
-I offer lessons and group classes Mon-Wed & Sat. during the school year with breaks at Thanksgiving, Christmas/New Year's, the week of Presidents' Day, and the week before Easter.
+I offer lessons and group classes Mon-Wed during the school year with breaks at Thanksgiving, Christmas/New Year's, the week of Presidents' Day, and the week before Easter.
 Summer lessons are offered when I am in town, and can be scheduled around trips & vacations.
+I am usually available for 5-8 of the weeks of June, July, & August.

 - Where are lessons and classes?